MeRichard123/MeRichard123/FAQ.md

 Hey, I'm Richard welcome to the FQA Section.

-If you would like a question answered; please submit and [issue](https://github.com/MeRichard123/MeRichard123/issues)
+If you would like a question answered; please submit an [issue](https://github.com/MeRichard123/MeRichard123/issues)

 ## Questions Contents
 - [General](#general)